 Being a wedding guest can really do a number on your budget.
 However, it’s possible to join the fun without breaking the bank.
 Here are five ways to celebrate the smart way.

-1. Don’t procrastinate travel plans.
+1. Don’t procrastinate with your travel plans.

 Last-minute booking is a surefire way to break the bank.
 Wait to make plans, and you may find that you don’t have time to shop, the wedding-rate discount at the hotel has expired, and airfare is increasing every day.
 Give yourself ample time to book airfare and lodging, and shop around to help make sure you’re getting the best prices.
 Budget travel sites can help you compare rates.